Wendy Sherman: Remarks on East Asia

 On February 27, 2015, Sherman told a conference at Carnegie Endowment for International Peace "The Koreans and Chinese have quarreled with Tokyo over so-called comfort women from World War II.
 There are disagreements about the content of history books and even the names given to various bodies of water.
 All this is understandable, but it can also be frustrating."
 She continued, "Of course, nationalist feelings can still be exploited, and it's not hard for a political leader anywhere to earn cheap applause by vilifying a former enemy.
 But such provocations produce paralysis, not progress."
 Her comments were condemned by South Korea, but an analyst at the Asan Institute for Policy Studies said the reaction to Ms. Sherman's remarks seemed excessive, and that her comments were in line with US policy.

-Deputy Secretary of State (2021–present)
+Deputy secretary of state (2021–2023)

-On January 16, 2021, President-elect Joe Biden formally announced Sherman to serve as United States Deputy Secretary of State under Antony Blinken.
+On January 16, 2021, President-elect Joe Biden formally nominated Sherman to serve as deputy secretary of state under Antony Blinken.
 On March 11, 2021, her nomination was reported out of the Senate Foreign Relations Committee.
 Her nomination was approved by the full Senate on April 13, 2021, by a vote of 56 to 42.
 She is the first woman to hold the position.
-She was sworn in to office on April 14, 2021.
+She was sworn into office on April 14, 2021.

+In December 2021, The Washington Post reported that Sherman lobbied to water down the language of the Uyghur Forced Labor Prevention Act.

+In May 2023, Reuters reported that Sherman did not support stricter export control rules on Huawei and wished to revive Blinken's canceled visit to China following the 2023 Chinese balloon incident.
+The same month, CNN reported that Sherman was expected to leave her post in summer 2023.
+Sherman retired on July 28, 2023.

 Personal life

-Sherman is married to Bruce Stokes, a former journalist and Director, Global Economic Attitudes at the Pew Research Center.
+Sherman is married to Bruce Stokes, a former journalist and director for Global Economic Attitudes at the Pew Research Center.
 They first met in 1978 for a discussion about low-income housing.
-They have one daughter.
+They have a daughter.